Argentina stocks fall after Dow flattens, bonds dip

 The benchmark MerVal stocks index .MERV dipped 0.74 percent to end at 2,056.69 points, accumulating a loss of more than 6 percent since last Thursday.

-Gains on the Dow Jones industrial average .DJI were slashed late in the session to 0.06 percent due to a steep drop in shares of Yahoo Inc (YHOO.O: Cotización), but the index eventually recovered to close up 0.48 percent.
+Gains on the Dow Jones industrial average .DJI were slashed late in the session to 0.06 percent due to a steep drop in shares of Yahoo Inc YHOO.O, but the index eventually recovered to close up 0.48 percent.

 "The MerVal reversed (initial gains) in line with the volatility in external markets," said Horacio Corneille, a trader at a brokerage that bears his name.

-The session's losses were led by local bank Banco Hipotecario BHI.BA, which shed 4.76 percent to end at 1.0 peso a share.
+The session's losses were led by local bank Banco Hipotecario (BHI.BA), which shed 4.76 percent to end at 1.0 peso a share.

 On Argentina's broad market, volume was moderate at around $38.6 million.
 Of active issues, 28 advanced, 51 declined and 17 were unchanged.